There are at most finitely many singular moduli that are S-units: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Shouwu Zhang, for pointing that a statement like the Main Theorem might be obtained from knowledge about the $p$\nobreakdash-adic asymptotic behavior of \CM{} points, and Philipp Habegger for sharing his conjecture on the $\lambda$\nobreakdash-invariants that prompted Theorem~\ref{t:S-units-Hauptmodul}.
+The authors would like to thank Shouwu Zhang, for pointing out that a statement like the Main Theorem might be obtained from knowledge about the $p$\nobreakdash-adic asymptotic behavior of \CM{} points, and Philipp Habegger for sharing his conjecture on the $\lambda$\nobreakdash-invariants that prompted Theorem~\ref{t:S-units-genus-0}.
+Finally, we thank the referee for insightful comments.

-During the preparation of this work the first named author was supported by Proyecto VRIEA-PUCV 039.344/2021.
+During the preparation of this work the first named author was partially supported by FONDECYT grant 11220567.
 The second named author was partially supported by FONDECYT grant 1211858.
 The third named author acknowledges partial support from NSF grant DMS-1700291.
 The authors would like to thank the Pontificia Universidad Cat{\'o}lica de Valpara{\'{\i}}so, the University of Rochester and Universitat de Barcelona for hospitality during the preparation of this work.